Short closed geodesics and the Willmore energy: Closed geodesics on surfaces of revolution

 where $h,g$ are smooth real-valued functions with $h>0$ and $u_1\in \R$, $u_2\in J$, where $J\subset \R$ is an interval.
 Let $\gamma \vcentcolon= \sqrt{(h')^2 + (g')^2}$.
 Then the coefficients of the metric tensor are given by

 For a curve with coordinate functions $u_1(t), u_2(t)$, the geodesic equations are

 where the dot derivative is with respect to the time variable $t$, see \cite[p.~5]{Alexander}.
 The first equation is $(\dot u_1h(u_2)^2)^{\bigcdot} =0$.
-Thus, $\dot u_1 h(u_2)^2 =c$ for some constant $c$, which is known as \emph{Clairaut's relation}.
+Thus, $\dot u_1 h(u_2)^2 =c$ for some constant $c$, which is known as \emph{Clairaut's principle}.
 A geodesic of unit speed satisfies

 Thus, by Clairaut's principle (cf. \cite[p.~6]{Alexander}),

 \begin{lemma} Let $f$ be as in \eqref{eq:ap:surface_of_revolution} with $J=(-\alpha,\alpha)$, $\alpha>0$.
 Suppose